solliancenet/azure-synapse-analytics-workshop-400/day-01/activity02-data-engineering-discussion.md

 Q: You want to process a subset of files in folder filled with CSV files, all having the same schema.
 Which option should you use to run the transformations (pick only one)?

-A) Synapse SQL Pool / SQL Serverless
+A) Synapse dedicated SQL pool / serverless SQL pool

-B) Synapse Spark Pool
+B) Apache Spark in Azure Synapse Analytics

 C) Integration Runtime